 Top Things Impacting LA CRE Market

 If the invasion of Ukraine escalates to a long war, then the demand for hard assets, like commercial property will be impacted.
-Not as volatile as the stock market or as liquid as other financial investments, commercial real estate is a safe haven for most owners and investors.
+Not as volatile as the stock market or as liquid as other financial investments, commercial real estate is a haven for most owners and investors.
 But if fear and uncertainty of war spread rapidly, the demand for commercial properties either to purchase, invest, or even lease will lessen.

 Premium rents would surely start to decrease while many sale-purchase transactions would get delayed or called off.
 Buyers, investors, and even lenders would take a wait-and-see approach as the conflict in Ukraine drags on.
-Just like the early stages of the Covid pandemic, when no one can tell how long this crisis would last, such conflict can definitely slow CRE activity in the LA market, its suburb cities, and other parts of the U.S.
+Just like the early stages of the COVID pandemic, when no one can tell how long this crisis would last, such conflict can slow CRE activity in the LA market, its suburb cities, and other parts of the U.S.

 2. Higher Demand for Energy